Planning Focus

 Questions that sound more like real life.

-"My business is profitable, but I'm not sure the tax strategy is keeping up."
+"The business is profitable, but I'm not sure the owner plan is keeping up."

 The business is working.
 The personal plan may not be.
-Owner pay, retirement plan design, entity structure, cash flow, and eventual transition decisions all start to matter more.
+Owner pay, retirement plan design, entity structure, cash flow, tax strategy, and eventual transition decisions all start to matter more.

 "I inherited money and I'm afraid of making a permanent mistake."